voiio/voiio.github.io/product_development.md

 ### Refinement Meetings

-Refinement meetings are held weekly and are the handover point from the Product Team to the Engineering Team.
-The product manager presents problems, opportunities, and priorities to the Engineering Team.
+Refinement meetings are held weekly and are the handover point from the product team to the engineering team.
+The product manager presents problems, opportunities, and priorities to the engineering team.
 Engineers ask questions and either pull the issue into the backlog or push it back to the product team for further refinement.

 The meeting is led by the product manager and attended by the product and engineering team.

-### Standups
+### Dailies

-Standups are held daily and are the heartbeat of the team (Engineering, Content, Product).
+Dailies are held daily and are the heartbeat of the team (engineering, content, product).
 They are used to update the team on the progress of ongoing tasks and blockers.
 Standups are not for problem-solving, but for identifying issues that need to be solved later during the day.

-Standups are led by the respective Team Lead going through the Kanban board and attended by the entire team and, optionally, by people who have been closely working with the respective team.
+Dailies are led by the respective team lead going through the Kanban board and attended by the entire team and, optionally, by people who have been closely working with the respective team.

 ### Retrospectives

-Retrospectives are held every month with the Engineering, Product and Design Team.
+Retrospectives are held every month with the engineering, product and design team.
 Stakeholders may join optionally or can be invited if they have been highly involved with a project.

 ### Review

 We have a continuous development and deployment process and therefore no regular review meeting.
 However, reviews are an integral part of the development process.
 Engineers are responsible to include key stakeholders or product into the solution building and review process.

 We strictly prioritize closing open work over everything else.
-Therefore, any party that has been requested to review a feature is expected to make time within a business day.
+Therefore, reviewing and supporting ongoing projects is expected to be done within a business day.

 Client-facing features may require a scheduled deployment coordinated with our clients by CSM.